mbborromeo/google-photos-viewer/README.md

-# Mike's Google Photo viewer
+# Mike's Google Photo viewer using React

 View all your albums from your Google Photos account using Google Photos API